14 days tour

 Day 2: To Da Bac; Trek Through Dzao Tien Country; Overnight In Hill Community Longhouse (Breakfast,Lunch,Dinner)

 This morning, we transfer (approximately four hours) to Hoa Binh Province.
 Travelling up and over the Truong Son mountain range affords lush views, a perfect precursor of the scenery for the following days.
 We journey to the peaceful Sung Village, home to approximately 70 families from the Dzao Tien community.
 Upon arrival, we enjoy lunch cooked by a local family before an afternoon trek (1.5mi), on which we learn about traditional agriculture and visit a limestone cave and an ancient tea plantation.
 We spend the night with a family with the chance to learn more about rural life in this beautiful part of the country.
-Please be advised, groups will be required to leave their main luggage back in Hanoi at the hotel whilst visiting Da Bac and take an overnight bag instead.
-Groups will be reunited with their main luggage on day four after arriving back to Hanoi.
+Please note: You need to leave your main luggage back in Hanoi at the hotel while visiting Da Bac for two nights and take an overnight bag instead.
+You will be reunited with your main luggage on Day 4 after arriving back to Hanoi.
 Accommodation: Sung Village homestay

 • Day 3 Day 3: Trek Among Hill Villages (Breakfast,Lunch,Dinner)